 When a marriage ends, women often see a larger drop in income than men.
 Consider these key points as you make decisions about splitting your finances as well as your lives.

 The decision to divorce has become increasingly common for couples over 50.
-In fact, people in this age group are now twice as likely to part ways as they were in 1990, according to research from the Pew Research Center.1 And according to AARP research, 66% of women who divorced after 40 say they initiated their divorces.2
+In fact, people in this age group are now twice as likely to part ways as they were in 1990, according to analysis from Pew Research Center.1 And according to a Stanford University study, women actually initiate 69% of all marital breakups.2

 The financial implications of divorce can be a sticking point — especially for women.
 According to one report from the U.S. Government Accountability Office,3 women’s household income fell by 41% following a divorce or separation after age 50, while men’s household income dropped by only 23%.
 With women living an estimated five years longer than men, that dip in income can have serious consequences.
-“That’s why I tell my clients, ‘A man is not a plan,’” says Merrill Lynch Financial Advisor Megan Stirrat, who has advised many female clients, including Ames, as they dealt with the financial aspects of divorce.
+“That’s why I tell my clients, ‘A man is not a plan,’” says Merrill Financial Advisor Megan Stirrat, who has advised many female clients, including Ames, as they’ve dealt with the financial aspects of divorce.

 Splitting your finances during a divorce is never easy.
 These steps can help smooth the process.

 You don’t have to go it alone.
-A divorce attorney, an accountant, your financial advisor — cool heads who’ve seen it all before — can help you develop a plan, maintain perspective and move forward with confidence.
+A divorce attorney, an accountant, an advisor — cool heads who have seen it all before — can help you develop a plan, maintain perspective and move forward with confidence.